 Surgery to remove the cancer

-Surgical removal (resection) of the tumour is the most common treatment for people with early-stage cancer who are in good health.
+Surgery to remove the tumour (resection) is the most common treatment for people with early-stage cancer who are in good health.
 It may also be considered for some stage 3 cancers, usually with chemotherapy (and sometimes radiation therapy) to shrink the tumour first.
-These stage 3 cancers are known as borderline resectable cancers, which means that surgery might be able to remove them.
+These stage 3 cancers are known as borderline resectable cancers, which means that surgery alone may or may not be able to remove all of the tumours.

 Learn more about: